 Even the Tour Championship trophy and prize money have disappeared.

-Meanwhile, to complicate matters even more, the Official World Golf Rankings does not recognize the winner.
+Meanwhile, to complicate matters even more, the Official World Golf Rankings does not recognize the NET winner, and instead awards points based on GROSS scores.

 Think about that.
 Because it’s so gimmicky, the winner of the PGA Tour’s season-ending flagship event is not credited with a win in the OWGR database.
 Instead, the win is awarded to the player who shot the lowest gross score – even though that player received no first-place check, trophy, or even a post-round interview.